 Little Robot Friends

 These cute round robots from the Wonder Workshop are for kids elementary school age.
 Kids play with them to have fun and learn about technology.
 The Dash and Dot robots can be programmed with Blockly, a fairly easy language to master like Scratch.
 With Blockly you create a step, for example, play a sound, then define the sound as a lion roar.
 The combination of steps determines how the robot will move, when it will move, and what it will do.
 Also check out their Cue robot!

 Take the LEGO idea — easy to snap together parts to build things — and add icon based programming, wheels, legs, and other mobile pieces and you have LEGO Mindstorms.
 While you can build simple robots, it’s more fun to build more complicated robots to do things and perform tasks.
 They can respond to touch and be controlled by a remote control.
 Mindstorms also includes an active online community with lots of ideas to try.

 This robot requires no computer screens, only play.
 Program the Cubetto robot with touch, pressing down block shapes in order to tell the robot what to do, in what order, and when.
 You also don’t need to know English, or any language, to make the robot move.
-It’s a clever idea geared towards younger kids.
+It’s a clever idea geared towards young kids.
 However, adults might find it fun to figure out, as well.

 This Fisher-Price toy is a learning toy in the shape of a caterpillar.
 Kids experiment as they develop problem solving, planning, and critical thinking skills.
 Change its segments to make the caterpillar go different places.